Ford Executive Chair Bill Ford calls on autoworkers to end strike, says company’s future is at stake

 About 34,000 of the union’s 146,000 employees at all three automakers are now on strike.

-Kumar Galhotra, president of Ford Blue, the company’s internal combustion engine business, told reporters Thursday that Ford stretched to get to the offer it now has on the table.

-The apparently widening labor rift suggests Ford and the union may be in for a lengthy strike that could cost the company and workers billions of dollars.
+The seemingly widening labor rift suggests Ford and the union may be in for a lengthy strike that could cost the company and its workers billions of dollars.

-Fain said on Wednesday that Ford told UAW bargainers for nearly two weeks that it would make another counteroffer on economic issues.
-But at a meeting called by the union, the company didn’t increase its previous offer, Fain said.
-“Ford hasn’t gotten the message” to bargain for a fair contract, Fain said in announcing the walkout by 8,700 workers at the company’s Kentucky Truck Plant in Louisville.

-“We’ve been very patient working with the company on this,” he said in a video.
-“They have not met expectations, they’re not even coming to the table on it.”